flowxo/flowxo-sdk/README.md

 ## OAuth

-Most external APIs now support authentication using OAuth and typically offer OAuth2.
-This is the preferred method of authentication so you should always investigate if OAuth2 is supported by the API you are working with.
+Most external APIs now support authentication using OAuth and typically offer OAuth 2.
+This is the preferred method of authentication so you should always investigate if OAuth 2 is supported by the API you are working with.

 We support [OAuth](http://oauth.net/) (versions [1.0a](http://oauth.net/core/1.0a/) and [2.0](http://oauth.net/2/)).

 If there's a choice between credentials and OAuth, it's usually better to use OAuth, as instead of copying and pasting credentials, the user will be prompted with a browser window, asking for their username/password for the connecting service.

-Flow XO relies on the [Passport](http://passportjs.org/) library for managing OAuth1 and OAuth2 authentication.
+Flow XO relies on the [Passport](http://passportjs.org/) library for managing OAuth 1 and OAuth 2 authentication.
 If you have created an OAuth service, the generated `lib/index.js` file contains a skeleton auth configuration with enough helper text to get you started.
-You should update the `strategy` property with a valid Passport strategy (remember to install it first with `npm install --save`), and configure the options (`consumerKey`/`consumerSecret` for OAuth1, `clientID`/`clientSecret` for OAuth2) and params (scope, state, etc) that you need.
+You should update the `strategy` property with a valid Passport strategy (remember to install it first with `npm install --save`), and configure the options (`consumerKey`/`consumerSecret` for OAuth 1, `clientID`/`clientSecret` for OAuth 2) and params (scope, state, etc) that you need.

-Twitter uses OAuth1, and so an example for a Twitter service might look like:
+Twitter uses OAuth 1, and so an example for a Twitter service might look like:

 ``` js
 auth: {